- Instructions for Form 1120-H - Introductory Material

 Same-day payment option.

 If the association fails to submit a deposit transaction on EFTPS by 8 p.m.
 Eastern time the day before the date a deposit is due, it can still make its deposit on time by using the Federal Tax Collection Service (FTCS).
 To use the same-day wire payment method, the association will need to make arrangements with its financial institution ahead of time.
 Please check with the financial institution regarding availability, deadlines, and costs.
 Financial institutions may charge a fee for payments made this way.
-To learn more about the information required by a financial institution to make a same-day wire payment, visit www.irs.gov/payments and click on "Same-day wire."
+To learn more about the information you will need to provide your financial institution to make a same-day wire payment, go to IRS.gov/SameDayWire.

 The estimated tax and alternative minimum tax requirements do not apply to homeowners associations electing to file Form 1120-H. However, a homeowners association that does not elect to file Form 1120-H may be required to make payments of estimated tax.
 Because the election is not made until the return is filed, Form 1120-H provides lines for estimated tax payments and the crediting of overpayments against tax if estimated tax payments or overpayments apply.